This Honey Lemon Chicken and Green Beans Stir Fry has a ton of flavor and can have dinner on the table in just 20 minutes!

 - Combine the chicken, soy sauce and rice wine vinegar in a large zip-top bag, and toss until the chicken is evenly coated.
 Refrigerate for at least 30 minutes, or up to 8 hours.
 (If no time to marinate, just toss the chicken, soy sauce and vinegar in a small bowl and let sit while you prep the rest of the recipe).

-- In a small bowl, whisk the sauce ingredients together until combined.
+- In a small bowl, whisk the sauce ingredients together until combined (cornstarch should no longer be visible).
 Set aside.

 - Heat a tablespoon of oil in a large skillet over medium-high heat.
 Add green beans and season with a pinch of salt.
 Stir and cook for 3-4 minutes, until beans are bright green but still crisp.
 Transfer to a large plate or bowl and set aside.